DeppMeng/deppmeng.github.io/_pages/about.md

   <link rel="stylesheet" href="../assets/css/style.css">
 </head>

-Depu Meng is a forth-year Joint-Ph.
+Depu Meng is a fifth-year Joint-Ph.
 D. student at University of Science and Technology of China (USTC) and Microsoft Research Asia (MSRA).
 His advisors are [Dr. Baining Guo](https://www.microsoft.com/en-us/research/people/bainguo/) and [Prof. Houqiang Li](http://staff.ustc.edu.cn/~lihq/en/), he was also advised by [Dr. Jingdong Wang](https://jingdongwang2017.github.io/) previously.
 He interned at Microsoft Research Asia during 2017-2018, and 2019-2021.
 He also interned at Meituan During 2021-2022.
 He is currently a visiting scholar at University of Michigan, Ann Arbor.